-After providing the Informal Response in May of 2022, Claimant has demonstrated a pattern of non-engagement with the claims process.
+After filing a Response in May 2020, Claimant has demonstrated a pattern of non-engagement with the claims process.
 Claimant has failed to take meaningful actions to advance the Claim despite multiple opportunities to do so.
-Claimant failed to respond to the Motion to Estimate filed on September 23, 2023, which sought to value the claim at \$0.00.
+Claimant failed to respond to the Motion to Estimate filed on September 23, 2022, which sought to value the claim at \$0.00.
 This non-responsiveness continued when Claimant failed to respond to the Trustee's December 15, 2024 email, and to the Trustee Letter, which was delivered on December 16, 2024.
-Most recently, Claimant did not respond to the Notice of Hearing or submit any additional information in support of the Claim.
-Finally, Claimant did not appear at the scheduled Merits Hearing.
+Most recently, Claimant did not submit any additional information by the February 13, 2025 deadline specified in the Notice of Hearing, nor appear at the scheduled Merits Hearing.

-This delay is problematic because the burden of proof rests with Claimant.
-Without Claimant's participation, neither the Trustee nor the Court can properly evaluate the validity of her Claim.
-The persistent non-responsiveness spanning multiple notices and communications, demonstrates that Claimant has effectively abandoned the prosecution of her Claim.
+This delay is problematic because the burden of proof rests with Claimant, who alone possesses the necessary supporting documents.
+Without Claimant's participation and submission of supporting documentation, neither the Trustee nor the Court can properly evaluate the validity of his Claim.
+The persistent non-responsiveness spanning multiple notices and communications, demonstrates that Claimant has effectively abandoned the prosecution of his Claim.
 In the context of these multiple failures, the Court finds that the duration of Claimant's non-engagement is substantial and weighs in favor of expunging the Claim.